PacktPublishing/Software-Architecture-with-Spring-6.0/README.md

         - .env -> PostgreSQL and MongoDB credentials
         - docker-compose.yml -> Create the databases PostgreSQL and MongoDB and populate them with data.
 This is useful to run the code in an IDE.
       - postman
         - ch7.postman_collection.json -> Postman collection for chapter 7 to request the services.
+      - docker-resources/
+        - postgresql/
+          - init.sql -> SQL DDL and DML
+        - mongo-init/
+          - init.js -> Create database, collection and insert data.
+        - .env -> PostgreSQL and MongoDB credentials
+        - docker-compose.yml -> Create the databases PostgreSQL and MongoDB and populate them with data.
+This is useful to run the code in an IDE.
+      - postman
+        - ch7.postman_collection.json -> Postman collection for chapter 7 to request the services.

   #### Prerequisites:
       - Java 21